 Three other early arrivals were buried in 1853.
 Convict Robert Farlow had arrived in the district in 1801 with free wife Ann.
-After his death the Farlow descendants remained in the area, with spouses from the Dunstan, Greentree, Markwell, Nowland, Salter and Cross families.
-Henry Buttsworth (Boswaite) was a transportee who had reached New South Wales in 1812, becoming a successful farmer with a goodly stock of cattle and sheep.
+After his death the Farlow descendants remained in the area, with spouses from the Dunstan, Greentree, Markwell, Nowland, Salter and Cross families.102 Henry Buttsworth (Boswaite) was a transportee who had reached New South Wales in 1812, becoming a successful farmer with a goodly stock of cattle and sheep.
 For 16 years he was the miller, a central character in the still predominantly farming community's lives.
-He was a progressive, so by 1848 his two-storey stone mill was said to be the first driven by steam in the Hawkesbury.
+He was a progressive, so by 1848 his two-storey stone mill was said to be the first driven by steam in the Hawkesbury.103

 Also in 1853 came the death of John Cobcroft at the age of 90.
-From his Second Fleet arrival, he and fellow Second Fleeter Sarah Smith (whom he had married just eleven years before his death) had lived in Wilberforce near on 60 years and sponsored a family of nine, who married locally to produce a dynasty that today encompasses many hundreds of descendants, some of whom still live in Wilberforce.
-John was buried with son James who had died in 1830, in the second of the Cobcroft family sandstone vaults extant on the north-western perimeter of the cemetery.
-His wife Sarah died four years after John.
-Her inscription on the same vault includes the words 'Leaving a Numerous Family and 60 Grandchildren to lament'.

-It would seem therefore that Sarah Cobcroft, respectable and loved super-grandmother, has the distinction in the Wilberforce district of being the final remaining ex-convict, of those who had come to Australia in the eighteenth century, to earn freedom and to live and die in Wilberforce.
+From his Second Fleet arrival, he and fellow Second Fleeter Sarah Smith (whom he had married just eleven years before his death) had lived in Wilberforce near on 60 years.
+They nurtured a family of nine (Elizabeth had died in 1795), all of whom, except James, married locally to produce a dynasty that today encompasses many hundreds of descendants, some of whom still live in Wilberforce.
+John was buried with son James who had died in 1830, in the second of the Cobcroft family sandstone vaults extant on the northern perimeter of the cemetery.
+John Cobcroft has the distinction in the Wilberforce district, of being the final remaining exconvict of those who had come to Australia in the eighteenth century, to earn freedom and to live and die in Wilberforce.